Past Fernando Award Recipients

-Besides recognizing noteworthy community volunteer each year, The Fernando Awards also awards 11 scholarships to students who have been leaders of volunteering in their schools, inspiring a new generation of philanthropy.
+Besides recognizing noteworthy community volunteers each year, The Fernando Awards also awards 11 scholarships to students who have been leaders of volunteering in their schools, inspiring a new generation of philanthropy.

 According to one associate, Diana is “the consummate volunteer that every organization wishes they could clone.”
 She is always the first to volunteer for a project or event.
 She has been involved with many organizations including the Mid-Valley YMCA, Encino Chamber of Commerce, Valley Presbyterian Hospital, Valley Family Center, Greater San Fernando Valley Chamber of Commerce, The Valley Economic Alliance, Greater Van Nuys Rotary and Valley Cultural Center.